Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions: Abstract

 \section{Abstract}

 The production of $J/\psi$ mesons in heavy-ion collisions at the Large Hadron Collider is believed to be dominated by the recombination of charm and anti-charm quarks in a hot QCD medium.
 However, measurements of the elliptic flow ($v_2$) of $J/\psi$ mesons in these reactions are not well described by existing calculations of $J/\psi$ recombination for transverse momenta $p_T\gsim 4$\,GeV.
-Here, we revisit these calculations in two main aspects.
-By employing the resonance recombination model, we implement distribution functions of charm quarks transported through the quark-gluon plasma using state-of-the-art Langevin simulations, and we account for the space-momentum correlations of the diffusing charm and anti-charm quarks in the hydrodynamically expanding fireball.
-These improvements extend the relevance of the recombination processes to substantially larger momenta than before.
-In addition, we revisit the suppression of the primordially produced $J/\psi$ mesons by propagating them through the same hydrodynamic medium, leading to a marked increase of the $v_2$ of this component over previous estimates.
-Combining these developments into a calculation of the $p_T$-dependent nuclear modification factor and $v_2$ of inclusive $J/\psi$ production in semi-central Pb-Pb(5.02\,TeV) collisions, we find a good description of the experimental results by the ALICE collaboration.
+We revisit these calculations in two main aspects.
+Employing the resonance recombination model, we implement distribution functions of charm quarks transported through the quark-gluon plasma using state-of-the-art Langevin simulations and account for the space-momentum correlations of the diffusing charm and anti-charm quarks in a hydrodynamically expanding fireball.
+This extends the relevance of the recombination processes to substantially larger momenta than before.
+We also revisit the suppression of primordially produced $J/\psi$'s by propagating them through the same hydrodynamic medium, leading to a marked increase of their $v_2$ over previous estimates.
+Combining these developments into a calculation of the $p_T$-dependent nuclear modification factor and $v_2$ of inclusive $J/\psi$ production in semi-central Pb-Pb collisions at the LHC, we find a good description of the experimental results by the ALICE collaboration.
 Our results thus resolve the above-mentioned $v_2$ puzzle and imply the relevance of recombination processes for $p_T$'s of up to $\sim$8\,GeV.